-- Social media: Your social accounts are a great place to repeat your values, so both your employees and customers know what you stand for.
+- Social media: Your social accounts are a great place to repeat your values so both your employees and customers know what you stand for.
 Be consistent with your messaging and how you interact with customers.
-If you value ‘fast and personal support,’ make sure your social interactions reflect that.
+If you value ‘fast and personal support,’ ensure your social interactions reflect that.

 - Onboarding: New hires should be exposed to your philosophy early and often.
-For example, at Zappos, every new hire, regardless of their job title, goes through Customer Loyalty Team (CLT) training, including two weeks of handling calls from customers.
+For example, at Zappos, every new hire, regardless of their job title, goes through Customer Loyalty Team (CLT) training, including two weeks of handling customer calls.
 You don’t have to take such an extreme approach.
 However, your philosophy should be a part of your onboarding process.

 - Promotions: Tie career progression to how well employees live out your values, not just how they impact business metrics.
 Be sure to clarify what values are being judged and how employees can meet your expectations.
 For example, you could highlight employees living examples of your culture and values.
 Or, if your HR department has a career ladder, make sure your philosophy and values are a part of it.

 - Incentives: You can also award bonuses for employees who directly impact your key philosophy metrics, such as CSAT and NPS.
 While this approach can potentially lead to bad behavior in some cases, it shows the reward of committing to your philosophy.

 Step 6: Include your philosophy in the hiring process

 Contact centers are notorious for high turnover rates.
 Yet, often the problem comes down to not hiring the right people in the first place.

 A meta-analysis of studies found that employees who fit in with their team and organization are more likely to stick around.
 Your philosophy and values can help screen from value-fit early in the hiring process, so you know you’re talking to the right people.